maevecrossan/peaceful-path/README.md

 ## **UX**

 ### Target Audiences
-* Students, young professionals and working adults who would like to reduce stress levels and seek work-life balance.
+* Students, young professionals, and working adults who would like to reduce stress levels and seek work-life balance.
 * Parents/ carers who would like to make more time for themselves and reduce stress.
 * Middle-aged and seniors who are facing a combination of career demands, family responsibilities, and potential health concerns, making mindfulness appealing for its holistic health benefits.
-* Mindfulness techniques and culture is found globally, meaning the value of mindfulness is acknowledged widely and appeals to an expansive audience.
+* Mindfulness techniques and culture are found globally, meaning the value of mindfulness is acknowledged widely and appeals to an expansive audience.

 ### User Stories
 As a user...